Impulse Control Disorders

 • Irritability, impatience, or anger

-• Repeated problems with other people in your life, school, or work
+• Repeated problems with people, school, or work

 • Problems with money or the law, which may involve being arrested